boxblinkracer/cypress-mollie/README.md

     mollieCreditCardForm.setVerificationCode('1234');
     mollieCreditCardForm.submitForm();

-    // now we are on the status page
+    // we are now on the final status page
-    // just select something like paid
+    // if you want, you can assert the total sum
+    // that was passed on to Mollie cy.get('@totalSum').then(totalSum => {
+        mollieStatus.assertAmount(totalSum);
+    });

+    // now simply select a status to continue
+    // we use "paid" in our case
     mollieStatus.selectPaid();
 })
 ```